Sonja Morgan And Rocco Ancarola Are Taking Their Romance To The Next Level

 “I’m a big, fat, tipsy girl… I have a different market… The very young party girl and a very old party group that just wants to brunch all day, tourists [who] sit around and drink all day.”

-Page Six also reported that Frankel is currently not to pleased with the fact that Tipsy Girl wine got a national distribution deal, just like Skinnygirl.
+Page Six also reported that Frankel is currently not too pleased with the fact that Tipsy Girl wine got a national distribution deal, just like Skinnygirl.

 [Featured Image by Dimitrios Kambouris/Getty Images]